rbhatia1997/CityOfHopeIoTResearch/RESTful.md

 ### HTTP Methods

+As we learned previously, an HTTP client will send an HTTP request to a server in the form of a request message which has the format listed above.
+Now, in a HTTP request message, there's a request-line that has a method token, a request-URI, and the protocol version.
+It looks like this: ```Request-Line = Method SP Request-URI SP HTTP-Version CRLF```.
+The request method indicates the method to be performed on the resource in the Request-URI.

-There are many types of HTTP methods, which include GET, POST, PUT, and DELETE.
+There are many types of HTTP methods (I'm calling it this, I'm referring to reqeust methods), which include GET, POST, PUT, and DELETE.

 **GET Method** is used to request data.
 It's a very popular HTTP method.
 Important to note that data is visible to everyone in the URL!